-Significant with Less Than Potentially Mitigation Significant Significant Incorporated impact impact No impact XVI.
-TRANSPORTATION/TRAFFIC.
-Would the project: Conflict with an applicable plan, ordinance or policy establishing M measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths and mass transit? b.
-Conflict with an applicable congestion management program, \boxtimes including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? \boxtimes Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
-Substantially increase hazards due to a design feature (e.g., sharp M curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
-Result in inadequate emergency access?
+Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No impact e f.
+XVII.
+U p a. b. b.
+Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
+C. Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? d.
+Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? e.
+Result in inadequate emergency access? f.
 Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
 XVII.
-UTILITIES AND SERVICE SYSTEMS.
-Would the project: Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board?
+UT ILITIES AND SERVICE SYSTEMS.
+(1, 2, 6, 8, 9, 10, 16) Would the oject: a.
+Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? \boxtimes b.
 Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
-Require, or result in, the construction of new storm water drainage X facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
+C. Require, or result in, the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? d.
+Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? e.
+Result in a determination by the wastewater treatment provider which serves, or may serve, the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?